nichol92/Gone-Phishing-scripts-and-stuff/README.md

   – A good starting point might be to get machine specs, but if you can, go on to extract information on running processes and more.

-c program
+C program
-  – Your group needs to hide some sensitive information from competitors.
+  3. Your group needs to hide some sensitive information from competitors.
 Some secret manifesto.
   – Write a program in C that asks for a password and then, if the password is correct, displays this sensitive information.